COScholl/COScholl.github.io/collections/_posts/2019-04-21-Moving-Forward-Regardless.md

 For the past who knows how many years, I have been spinning my wheels, learning a little of this technology and a little of that technology.
-Ultimately, what I learned from this is some high-level concepts and a view into what might be needed software development environments.
+Ultimately, what I learned from this is some high-level concepts and a view into what might be needed in software development environments.
 What I did not learn is mastery of any particular technology.
 You only need the skills that are necessary for the task at hand, and if you don't have a task to do or don't know what task you need to tackle, you won't know what tools you need.
 If you don't know what tools you need, you can't focus on developing the right skills.

-There are a lot of people who in the software industry who had to learn a lot of things to fit different situations, and found a way to connect those domains of knowledge into a cohesive collection of skills.
+There seem to be a lot of people in the software industry who had to learn a lot of things to fit different situations, and found a way to connect those domains of knowledge into a cohesive collection of skills.
 They were fortunate enough to struggle in an environment where they saw a problem or set of problems, and applied themselves to fill the gap in knowledge needed to solve those problems.